Process Writing, Creative Fiction

 War between London and Latvia- 1899

 There was blood everywhere, tormenting the poor, and shreds of skin were peeling away like the colors of a sunset.
 Men were yelling at each other, and gunshots were being fired from one end to the other, as innocent horses died on the spot and the fast-paced cavalry raced from one end to another, crushing the enemy strikes from weak lines among the army.
-It was no longer the organized army marching towards victory, but just a bunch of oblivious, bloodthirsty demons attacking for broken hearts, ghosts that phantom each other's feelings, and thunder that strikes pellets of unscathed venoms lurking in the shadows of doomsday
+It was no longer the organized army marching towards victory, but just a bunch of oblivious, bloodthirsty demons attacking for broken hearts, ghosts that phantom each other's feelings, and thunder that strikes pellets of unscathed venoms lurking in the shadows of doomsday.

 "Hey nurses, quickly treat them!
 We haven't gotten much time left, y'all!
 Our numbers are reducing, while our forces are weakening.
 If you want to be part of this bloody nightmare, start acting fast! " Mrs. Mancy proclaimed with the greatest strength.
 Helping one soldier after another, I treated scars of misery and pain to triumphal death.
 The gift of stitching the skin was like patching two weeds and a twig.
 Barbarians were meandering through the crowd; some lying on the ground with a restless night ahead of them, while others fought to save the daylight, like time was frozen in its own relapse, a symbol of chaos and destruction.
 Figures of silhouette hallucinations crowded in my brain, and my emotions started clashing with business.
 The tears of blood dripping down ragged sacks of weapons was nothing to bear, but the greatest enemy of all was continuing to stab at the same pain continuously.
 The flashback reappeared, stronger than ever.